Dayton Strangler

 The Dayton Strangler was an unidentified early 20th-century serial killer, responsible for the murders of five women and one man in Dayton, Ohio from 1900 to 1909.
 Although a multitude of suspects were arrested, including one who was wrongfully convicted, the murders remain officially unsolved to this day.
+Theories have surfaced tying the murders in Dayton to the Cumminsville Killer, another unidentified serial killer believed to have been active in the nearby city of Cumminsville around the same time.

 Murders

 Ada Lantz

 The daughter of a prominent local carpenter, the 11-year-old Lantz was found in a vault in her parents' back yard on October 14, 1900.
 The night before, there was a party in the residence, and while the adults were playing cards, Ada had left the house unnoticed.
 Half an hour later, her body was discovered.
 She had been badly mutilated and bruised, with a scar from a blunt weapon across her face, and had been sexually assaulted.

 Several people were arrested, most notably a man named Emmons, who had been seen standing on the sidewalk near the Lantz residence by two women, followed a year later with the arrest of 18-year-old Harrison Blessing in a Germantown saloon.
 The authorities received a tip by William Hanna, owner of a bicycle shop from which Blessing had stolen a wheel.
 Although the young Harrison allegedly confessed to the murder, he was later released for lack of evidence.